minqiaowang/hybrid-adg/failover-and-reinstate/failover-and-reinstate.md

 In the previous lab, you have done the data guard switch over.
 Now, the current primary database is the DBCS and the current standby database in the on-premise database.

-1. Check the flashback status of the current primary database
+1. From the Cloud side.
+Check the flashback status of the current primary database

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba